raspberrypilearning/jazzy-jumpers/en/step_4.md

 + Click the green flag.
 Does the jumper colour change?
 Click the green flag a few more times to check.

-The colour might not change every single time you press the green flag, because sometimes the randomly chosen costume might be the same as the previous one!
+The colour might not change every single time you press the green flag, because sometimes the randomly chosen costume might be the same as the previous one.

 + Now add some code to the **stripes**, **picture** and **trim** sprites so that when they hear the broadcast "new jumper" they also choose a random costume.